firstandthird/hapi-micro-mail/README.md

 }
 ```

-If successful, `output` will look like:
+If successful, `output` will look something like:
 ```js
 {
   status: 'ok',